 The FIE/UW Program Assistant Minaree Jayasena will be based in the Student Life Office in Foundation House.
-Minaree and the Student Life Team are there to help you with every aspect of the program from academic inquiries, adjustment issues, and any other information to help you gain the most from your time in London.
+Minaree will be there to help you with every aspect of the program from academic inquiries, drop/add, registration and other course-related questions, adjustment issues, and any other information to help you gain the most from your time in London.

 The courses run from Monday-Friday and will be scheduled between 8am and 9pm.
 Classes normally meet one or two times per week.
-Part of your academic program in London will be outside the classroom.
-You are likely to visit areas, cultural sites, museums, theatres and do tours with your professors in addition to being able to see London outside your classes.

 No unexcused absences are allowed.
-It is very important that you attend all your classes because a large part or your grade is based on your class attendance and/or participation.
-Professors do not accept traveling as an excuse for missing class.
+It is very important that you attend all of your classes because a large part or your grade is based on your class attendance and/or participation.
+Professors do not accept traveling (or having to quarantine as the result of travel) as an excuse for missing class.
 Attendance of classes is also a stipulation of your visa.
 FIE Academic Resources

 You MUST NOT make any arrangements for weekend travel until you have arrived in London and received your term schedule which will tell you when your classes and other compulsory events are taking place.
-Some cultural activities will take place on Saturdays and Sundays.
+Some cultural activities will take place on Saturdays and Sundays as well.